kottans/mock-repo/README.md

 ## HI, THERE!
 My name is Vitaliy
 I'm glad to be here!

+## Hello, Kottans!
+I'm excited to join the community and to start front-end 2022 course!
+Link to my course repo in GitHub is [here](https://github.com/maks-n/kottans-frontend).
+Peace :)

 ## Hello!
 I'm Steve!
 Thanks for good opportunity to join in progressive learning of front-end !
 My [GitHub](https://github.com/serentinos) :)

 ## Hello, Everyone!!!
 My name is [Anna](https://github.com/just-ann12).
 I'm really exited to join Kottans!